Documenting the American South Logo

 I might have a match.
 I'm not sure.
 Let's see if I can get it.

-Are there any other things we should look for in the last 25 years in North Carolina politics?
+Are there any other things we should look for in the last twenty-five years in North Carolina politics?
 And obviously the impact of the people you had in the administration and the campaign have been great.
 As you say, in '72 just about everybody running against each other was a part of your administration.

 TERRY SANFORD: